-This clinic is advancing the science of cardiovascular and thoracic surgery in the Las Vegas Valley, which means the rate of post-surgical complications will decrease while patient survival rates increase.
-The program brings leading-edge technology to heart and thoracic surgeries in Las Vegas and Henderson, including new types of hybrid cardiac/cardiovascular surgery procedures.
+The team of Las Vegas cardiologists at the clinics are advancing the science of cardiovascular and thoracic surgery in the Las Vegas Valley, which means the rate of post-surgical complications will decrease while patient survival rates increase.
+The program brings leading-edge technology to cardiothoracic surgery in Las Vegas and Henderson, including new types of hybrid cardiac/cardiovascular surgery procedures.

 The St. Rose|Stanford affiliation maintains the independence of both medical centers while providing an infrastructure that fosters partnership and collaboration among staff at both institutions.
 By joining forces, Dignity Health - St. Rose Dominican and Stanford now provide academic-based care in southern Nevada in these Stanford satellite clinics.

 Advanced Cardiovascular and Thoracic Surgery Treatments at the St. Rose|Stanford Clinic

 The St. Rose|Stanford Clinic combines the expertise and compassion of our Las Vegas heart specialists with the nationally renowned experts at Stanford to bring an unprecedented level of care to you.
 Our goals are to: